Trekking Morocco Travel Insurance

-- Wide-brimmed hat or hat with neck cape - protects head, face, and neck, 100 UV protection Sunglasses, Water Purification Tablets, Sunscreen, Chapstick, Quick Dry Towel, Bungy Cord, Karabiners, Head Torch, Washing Powder, Water Bottles, First Aid Kit.
+- Wide-brimmed hat or hat with neck cape - protects the head, face, and neck, 100 UV protection Sunglasses, Water Purification Tablets, Sunscreen, Chapstick, Quick Dry Towel, Bungy Cord, Karabiners, Head Torch, Washing Powder, Water Bottles, First Aid Kit.

-Reputable Trekking Company
+Choose a Reputable Trekking Company

-Suggested Vaccinations for trekking in Morocco are:
+Suggested Vaccinations for Morocco are:

 - Tetanus (childhood boosters)